stackbit-projects/magical-iron-e6244/content/pages/index.md

         image_width: twenty-five
         title: Why create a hard seltzer?
       - content: >
-          TipsyTiger Hard Seltzer will be an extension of TipsyTiger Club.
+          TipsyTiger Hard Seltzer will be an extension of the TipsyTiger Club.
           From collaborations to sponsorships, the drink unlocks endless possibilities to market the TipsyTiger Club.
 We have intentionally added the TipsyTiger NFT to the logo.
 This radiates the presence of our brand around the world.
 Imagine TipsyTiger NFT in every party and